swamivikas/web-mention-scraper/README.md

 # Web Mention Scraper (MERN)

-This small MERN-stack application lets you enter a company or individual, triggers a web crawl, and returns:

 * A list of recent public mentions across the web (via Google search results)
 * An approximate count of LinkedIn mentions during the past 7 days